 Something smart preferably with a button on the front to attach the robe to the hood or bring a pin.

-- On arrival at the venue, make your way to registration in the Westminster Foyer on the Lower Ground Floor
+- On arrival at the venue, make your way to registration in the Grove building

-- Once you have registered and collected your seating card and tickets, you will be able to collect your robes from the Aldersgate Room on the same floor
+- Once you have registered and collected your seating card and tickets make your way to RG08 to collect your academic robes

-A reception with drinks and snacks will take place after each ceremony for graduates and their guests in the Library/Lecture Hall on Level 1.
+A drinks reception will take place after each ceremony for graduates and their guests in Rickett Quadrangle after each ceremony.
+Other refreshments will be on sale throughout the campus.

 Please be in your seat at least 15 minutes before the ceremony starts.
 Graduates should register and collect their seating card at least 30 minutes before the ceremony starts.

-Graduates will have numbered seats on Level 3 – your numbered seating card will be given to you at registration.
+Graduates will have numbered seats and your numbered seating card will be given to you at registration.
 Marshals will be on duty to direct you to your seat and a presentation card will also be on your seat.
 You need to take your seating card with you when you go up onto the stage.

-Guests will be seated on Level 4 and will be shown to their seats by a marshal.
+Guests will be shown to their seats by a marshal.

 Everyone wishing to enter the venue should be holding their own ticket.
 Please speak to a member of staff in registration if your guests have not arrived and you have their tickets as they will not be permitted entry without them.